We recommend that you talk to a lawyer before taking any steps.

 - Make 2 copies of your filled-out forms.

-- File your forms at the Court of Queen’s Bench.
+- File your forms at the Court of King’s Bench.
 (The clerk keeps the original and stamps your copies.)

 - Send the other party and their lawyer – if they have one – a copy of the filed-out forms.

-- Complete an Affidavit of Personal Service form (0.01 MB) – and file it with the Court of Queen’s Bench.
+- Complete an Affidavit of Personal Service form (PDF, 15 KB) – and file it with the Court of King’s Bench.